Early Arrival Information

-- To sponsor students for an early arrival please email names, date of arrival and reason for early arrival to email@example.com.
-Please submit early arrivals by Friday, August 2, 2013.
-Any additions to the list after August 1 are charged $10/day.
+- To sponsor students for an early arrival please email names, date of arrival and reason for early arrival to firstname.lastname@example.org.
+Please submit early arrivals by Friday, August 1, 2014.
+Any additions to the list after August 3 are charged.
+From August 4-17, the late fee will be $10/day.
+From August 18-30, the late fee will be $25/day.
 Faculty/Staff can pass this charge on to the students or can pay for it out of departmental budgets.

 - Sponsors are responsible to let their students know the established check-in times.
 The Department of Safety will not distribute keys or open doors for students who do not check-in during the scheduled check-in hours.

 - New/Transfer students who are not sponsored are scheduled to move in on Thursday, August 28, 2013.